Quiver-Quantitative/python-api/README.md

 - Corporate Lobbying
 - Government Contracts
 - Companies' Wikipedia page views
-- Discussions on Reddit's /r/WallStreetBets
+- Discussion on Reddit's /r/WallStreetBets

 This data can be used for backtesting and implementing trading strategies.

 ### Receiving API Token
 You can sign up for a Quiver API token [here](https://api.quiverquant.com).

-The cost is $10/month, please [e-mail me](mailto:chris@quiverquant.com) if that is an issue and I may be able to help cover.
+The pricing starts at $10/month, please [e-mail me](mailto:chris@quiverquant.com) if that is an issue and I may be able to help cover.

 ## Getting Started
 #### Prerequisites